acidbubbles/vam-embody/README.md

 ### Known issues

 - There is a slight jitter; this is because VaM does all updates in Update, including drawing the lasers and updating the camera position.
 This means we are always one frame late.
-- The `Enhanced Eyes Realastic` by Hunting Succubus will make the eyes transparent for some reason.
-I could not figure out why (yet).
-Other eye reflection clothing work.

 ## License